cashhollister2u/Tidbyt-Open-Sourced/README.md

   - the blue is connected to the pin being tested
   - Pin refrence here - https://pinout.xyz
   - I recommend testing the control, address, and color pins refrenced here - https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/pinouts
-  - Locate the test_pins.py file in the Led_App_Prod" directory
+  - Locate the test_pins.py file in the Tidbyt-Open-Sourced" directory
   - With the ground (yellow) connected to ground and the positive (blue) connected to the pin being tested run the python script.
   - You will be prompted to enter the pin you are testing
   - If the connection is good the led will flash red once